-- 2.1.
-In the event of a written appeal, or in the case of a verbal appeal in the case of 4.2(b) below, the President of the Jury shall convene a Competitions Appeals Jury comprising the President of the Jury, the CEGC/ICCIC Delegate, the Category Judges not involved in the case.
+2.1.
+In the event of a written appeal, or in the case of a verbal appeal in the case of 4.2(b) below, the President of the Jury shall convene a Competitions Appeals Jury comprising the President of the Jury, the Category Judges not involved in the case.
 A decision shall be made as rapidly as circumstances allow.
-In the case of written appeals, the decision of the Competition Appeal Jury shall be made in writing and handed by the President of the Jury to the person who officially lodged the appeal or, in the case of an appeal under 4.2(b) above, the team manager and/or competitor shall be informed. - 2.2.
-The decision of the Appeal Jury in respect to Article 4. below shall be final and not subject to further appeal. - 3.
-APPEALS AGAINST A JUDGES DECISION CONCERNING A COMPETITOR'S ATTEMPT ON A ROUTE - 3.1.
-In respect to an appeal made regarding Section 4, General Regulations, Article 10 of these regulations:
+In the case of written appeals, the decision of the Competition Appeal Jury shall be made in writing and handed by the President of the Jury to the person who officially lodged the appeal or, in the case of an appeal under 4.2(b) above, the team manager and/or competitor shall be informed.

+2.2.
+The decision of the Appeal Jury in respect to Article 4. below shall be final and not subject to further appeal.

-a) In the case where a Category Judge deems it appropriate to examine the video recording of the attempt on a route by a competitor before making a decision, the Category Judge shall permit the competitor to complete their attempt in accordance with the rules of the competition.
+3. APPEALS AGAINST A JUDGES DECISION CONCERNING A COMPETITOR'S ATTEMPTON A ROUTE a) In the case where a Category Judge deems it appropriate to examine the video recording of the attempt on a route by a competitor before making a decision, the Category Judge shall permit the competitor to complete their attempt in accordance with the rules of the competition.
 On completion of their attempt, the competitor shall be immediately informed by the Category Judge that their ranking in that round of the competition shall be subject to confirmation following an examination, at the end of the round, of the video recording.